arianarmw/arianarmw/README.md

-# 👋 Hello World!
+# 👋 Hello!
 I'm Ariana

 ## 🌟 About Me
 🌍 **From**: Indonesia 🇮🇩